UoB-COMSM0110/2024-group-3/README.md

-## 5. Implementation
+# 5. Implementation
-To do
 Three areas of challenge :
 1. AI Implementation for Enemy Snakes - why did we feel we needed this.
 What two bugs came up the most often when writing this bit of code?
 How did you solve them?
 How did we finally implement them?
 What kind of player feedback did we get for this feature, how did it change the direction in which our code went?
 2. High Score Tracker - what were the challenges associated with incorporating this feature?
 What kind of player feedback did we get from it?
 3. Venom Mechanic - how integral this is for our game flow.
 <br>

-## 6. Evaluation
+# 6. Evaluation
-As part of our game development process we engaged in both Quantative and Qualative analysis.
-This was a really rewarding experience, allowing us to get user feedback in an actionabale form that could direct the devlopment of our game as well as identify bugs that we could iron out.
+As part of our game development process we engaged in both quantitative and qualitative analysis.
+This was a really rewarding experience, allowing us to get user feedback in an actionable form that could direct the development of our game as well as identify bugs that we could iron out.

-## Qualative Analysis
+## Qualitative Analysis
-On the 11.03 we used our lab session to obtain some initial Think-Aloud feedback for our game.
-We then repeated this process on the 14.04, and the below data is an amalgamation of both of these sessions' feedback and the steps they directed us to take :
+On 11.03 we used our lab session to obtain some initial Think-Aloud feedback for our game.
+We then repeated this process on 14.04, and the below data is an amalgamation of both of these sessions' feedback and the steps they directed us to take :

 ### Positive Feedback
 > "Shooting venom is really fun."

 > "Visually it's really cool."

-> On dying with zero score - "why am I not on the high score board."
+> On dying with zero score - "why am I not on the high scoreboard."

-> "I really the tutorial page."
+> "I really like the tutorial page."

-> "Movement is realy clean."
+> "Movement is really clean."

 > "I like this."